Updated November 26, 2021

-Due to the increased spread of COVID-19, the State of Oregon requires individuals ages 5 and older, regardless of vaccination status, to wear masks:
+The State of Oregon requires individuals ages 5 and older, regardless of vaccination status, to wear masks in all indoor public spaces.

 A mask or face covering is not required if a person is performing, including playing music, delivering a speech to an audience, and theater.
-Read the full Oregon Administrative Rule here.
+OHA’s face mask recommendations and requirements.

 Singing and playing brass and wind instruments can spread COVID-19.